kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 Yes.

 - API type(s): v1.Pod
-- Estimated increase in size: a new field;`.spec.evictionInterceptors` list of struts of length 100.
+- Estimated increase in size: a new field;`.spec.evictionInterceptors` list of structs of length 15.
   Each struct has a name that has at most 253 characters in length.
-At worst the new field should increase the size of a Pod by 25 KiB.
+At worst the new field should increase the size of a Pod by 4 KiB.

 ###### Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?